Daniel Goldhagen: Hitler's Willing Executioners

-Hitler's Willing Executioners (1996) posits that the vast majority of ordinary Germans were "willing executioners" in the Holocaust because of a unique and virulent "eliminationist antisemitism" in German identity that had developed in the preceding centuries.
+Hitler's Willing Executioners (1996) posits that the vast majority of ordinary Germans were "willing executioners" in the Holocaust because of a unique and virulent "eliminationist antisemitism" in German identity that Goldhagen claimed had developed in the preceding centuries.
 Goldhagen argued that this form of antisemitism was widespread in Germany, that it was unique to Germany, and that because of it, ordinary Germans willingly killed Jews.
 Goldhagen asserted that this mentality grew out of medieval attitudes with a religious basis, but was eventually secularized.
 Goldhagen's book was meant to be a "thick description" in the manner of Clifford Geertz.
-As such, to prove his thesis Goldhagen focused on the behavior of ordinary Germans who killed Jews, especially the behavior of the men of Order Police (Orpo) Reserve Battalion 101 in occupied Poland in 1942 to argue ordinary Germans possessed by "eliminationist anti-Semitism" chose to willingly murder Jews in cruel and sadistic ways.
-Scholars such as Yehuda Bauer, Otto Kulka and Israel Gutman among others had asserted before Goldhagen, the primacy of ideology, radical anti-Semitism, and the corollary of an inimitability exclusive to Germany.
+As such, to prove his thesis Goldhagen focused particularly on the behavior of the men of Order Police (Orpo) Reserve Battalion 101 in occupied Poland in 1942 to argue ordinary Germans possessed by "eliminationist anti-Semitism" chose to willingly murder Jews in cruel and sadistic ways.
+Scholars such as Otto Kulka and Israel Gutman among others had asserted, before Goldhagen, the primacy of ideology, radical antisemitism, and the corollary of inimitability exclusive to Germany.

 The book, which began as a doctoral dissertation, was written largely as a response to Christopher Browning's Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland (1992).
 Much of Goldhagen's book was concerned with the same Order Police battalion, but with very different conclusions.
 On April 8, 1996, Browning and Goldhagen discussed their differences during a symposium hosted by the United States Holocaust Memorial Museum.
-Browning's book recognizes the impact of the unending campaign of antisemitic propaganda, but it takes other factors into account, such as fear of breaking ranks, desire for career advancement, a concern not to be viewed as weak, the effect of state bureaucracy, battlefield conditions and peer-bonding.
-Goldhagen does not acknowledge the influence of these variables.
+Browning's book recognizes the impact of the endless campaign of antisemitic propaganda, but it takes other factors into account, such as: fear of breaking ranks, desire for career advancement, concern not to be viewed as weak, the effects of state bureaucracy, battlefield conditions, and peer-bonding.
+Goldhagen does not acknowledge the impact of these influences.

 Goldhagen's book went on to win the American Political Science Association's 1994 Gabriel A. Almond Award in comparative politics and the Democracy Prize of the Journal for German and International Politics.
-Time magazine reported that it was one of the two most important books of 1996, and The New York Times called it "one of those rare, new works that merit the appellation 'landmark.
+Time magazine reported that it was one of the two most important books of 1996.